 Co-parenting is difficult even if you sincerely want to stay on good terms with your Ex.
 There are many challenges, due to lack of proper communication, resentment, mixed feelings and financial issues such as child support.

 Keep in mind that both of you want the best for your child and that you should try to act as a team.
-Here are some rules regarding communication with the other co-parent that you should try to implement in order to avoid conflict.
+Here are 5 rules regarding communication with the other co-parent that you should try to implement in order to avoid conflict.

 Even if you have had a divorce from hell and you would prefer to never hear from him or her again, that is not an excuse to stop communication.
 This is not an ordinary break up, where you have right to forget that your Ex ever existed.

 I mean, even now you can forget that the two of you have ever been romantically involved, but you mustn’t ignore them as a co-parent of your child.
 You still have something in common — the most important person (persons) in your lives, your kids.

 2. Don’t Use Your Child Like a Professional Messenger

 That is not what we meant when we said that you have to communicate!
 You should spare your child from details and don’t give him the burden of being the mediator between you.
 There are helpful apps that can help with passing info without having to involve a child.

 Also, when you have your child transferring messages to each other, it is possible to create confusion and misunderstanding.
 Some things have to be solved between co-parents and children shouldn’t be involved.

 3. Keep an Open Mind About Your Ex’s Intentions